ualbuquerque/hooks-spike/README.md

 ## Limitations
 * Is it possible to enforce a `pre-commit` script as soon as a repository is cloned or does it always need to be a manual step?
+* Can we use symbolic links from `pre-commit.sh` to `.git/hooks/pre-commit` or are hard links mandatory?